Search

 You can find a full list of stamp duty reliefs on Gov.uk.

-If you’re simply moving home and the new property replaces your current main residence, you won’t have to pay the additional 3% stamp duty surcharge.
-If you purchase your new property before selling your current one then you will be required to pay stamp duty at additional rates.
-You can then claim a refund if you sell your previous home within 36 months.
+If you’re simply moving home and the new property replaces your current main residence, which is already sold, you won’t pay the higher charge.
+However, the extra 3% will be payable if the purchase of your new property is completed before selling your current one.
+In this instance, you may be able to get a refund of the additional stamp duty paid if you sell your previous home within the next 36 months.

 You can apply for a stamp duty refund if you think you have overpaid.

-HMRC usually issues the refund first and checks whether the claim is accurate afterwards.
+HMRC usually issues the stamp duty refund first and checks whether the claim is accurate afterwards.
 It can take HMRC up to nine months to check your refund is accurate and make changes.

 For this reason, you may not want to use the money until you have confirmation that your refund is correct.